rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 maintain transactional consistency prevents blocking and concurrency problems.
 If you cannot create a database snapshot, make sure you have an exclusive lock for the database and shares table locks because this is required to perform the table level checks.
-CHECKDB fails on master if no snapshot is created.
+CHECKDB fails on the master if no snapshot is created.

 The following list contains the internal checks performed by DBCC CHECKDB: